- Jeff Lazarto

 Java licenses are required in one of two situations:

-• If your Java usage exceeds the scope of your Java license.
-To determine if your usage falls within your license scope, I recommend requesting our complementary Java Self-Assessment Guide, which provides a process for making this determination.
-This Excel guide puts Oracle’s click-through Java licensing agreements in one place, highlights the different license scope clauses, and enables you to work with your legal team to determine your Java usage and potential compliance exposure.
+- If your Java usage exceeds the scope of your Java license.
+To determine if your usage falls within your license scope, I recommend putting all your Oracle click-through Java licensing agreements into one place, highlighting the different license scope clauses to enable you to work with your legal team and determine your Java usage and potential compliance exposure.

 You will need to follow these steps: